-An interesting application of this technology was in Norway, where a Fuzzball NTP primary time server was connected to a cesium frequency standard with PPS output.
+An interesting application of the PPS signal was in Norway, where a Fuzzball NTP primary server was connected to a cesium frequency standard with PPS output.
 In those days the Internet bridging the US and Europe had notoriously high jitter, in some cases peaks reaching over one second.
 The cesium standard and kernel discipline maintained constant frequency, but did not provide a way to number the seconds.
 NTP provided this function via the Internet and other primary servers.
 The experience with very high jitter resulted in special nonlinear signal processing code, called the popcorn spike suppressor, in the NTP clock discipline algorithm.

 Still, network and computer speeds were reaching higher and higher.
-The time to cycle through the kernel and back, once 40 $\mu$ s in a Sun SPARC IPC, was decreasing to a microsecond or two in a Digital Alpha.
-In order to insure a reliable ordering of events, the need was building to improve the clock resolution better than 1 $\mu$ s and the nanosecond seemed a good target.
-Where the operating system and hardware justified it, NTP now disciplines the clock in nanoseconds.
-In addition, the NTP Version 4 implementation switched from integer arithmetic to floating double, which provides much more precise control over the clock discipline process.
+The time to cycle through the kernel and back, once 40 μ s in a Sun SPARC IPC, was decreasing to 1 μ s in a Digital Alpha and 0.4 μ s in a Sun Blade 1000.
+In order to insure a reliable ordering of events, the need was building to improve the clock resolution better than 1 μ s and the nanosecond seemed a good target.
+NTP Version 4 now implements all clock adjustments in floating double, which in principle could discipline the clock with femtosecond resolution, if the underlying hardware supported it.

-For the ultimate accuracy, the original microsecond kernel was overhauled to support a nanosecond clock conforming to the PPS interface specified in RFC-2783 [3].
-Nanosecond kernels have been built and tested for SunOS, Alpha, Linux and FreeBSD systems, the latter two of which include the code in current system versions.
-The results with the new kernel demonstrate that the residual RMS error with modern hardware and a precision PPS signal is in the order of 50 ns [1].
-The skeptic should see Figure 1, although admittedly this shows the jitter and not the systematic offset, which must be calibrated out.
-This represents the state of the art in current timekeeping practice.
-Having come this far, the machine used by this author now runs at 1 GHz and can chime with another across the country at 100 Mb/s, which raises the possibility of a picosecond clock.
-The inherent resolution of the NTP timestamp is about 232 picoseconds, which suggests we soon might approach that limit and require rethinking the NTP protocol design.
-At these speeds NTP could be used to synchronize the motherboard CPU and ASIC oscillators using optical interconnects.
+For the ultimate accuracy, the original microsecond kernel was overhauled to support a nanosecond clock conforming to the PPS interface specified in RFC-2783 [54].
+Nanosecond kernels have been built and tested for SunOS, Alpha, Linux and FreeBSD systems, the latter two of which include the code in current systems [20].
+The results with the new kernel demonstrate that the residual RMS error with modern hardware and a precision PPS signal is in the order of 50 ns [21].
+The skeptic should see Figure 1, although admittedly this shows the jitter and not the systematic offset, which must be calibrated separately.